 - Interest-rate Risk: Fluctuations in interest rates may cause investment prices to fluctuate.
 For example, when interest rates rise, yields on existing bonds become less attractive, causing their market values to decline. - Market Risk: The price of a security, bond, or mutual fund may drop in reaction to tangible and intangible events and conditions.
 This type of risk may be caused by external factors independent of the fund's specific investments as well as due to the fund's specific investments.
 Additionally, each security's price will fluctuate based on market movement and emotion, which may, or may not be due to the security's operations or changes in its true value.
 For example, political, economic and social conditions may trigger market events which are temporarily negative, or temporarily positive. - Inflation Risk: When any type of inflation is present, a dollar today will not buy as much as a dollar next year, because purchasing power is eroding at the rate of inflation. - Reinvestment Risk: This is the risk that future proceeds from investments may have to be reinvested at a potentially lower rate of return (i.e. interest rate).
-This primarily relates to fixed income securities. - Liquidity Risk: Liquidity is the ability to readily convert an investment into cash.
+This primarily relates to fixed income securities.

+- Liquidity Risk: Liquidity is the ability to readily convert an investment into cash.
 Generally, assets are more liquid if many traders are interested in a standardized product.
 For example, Treasury Bills are highly liquid, while real estate properties are not. - Financial Risk: Excessive borrowing to finance a business' operations increases the risk of profitability, because the company must meet the terms of its obligations in good times and bad.
-During periods of financial stress, the inability to meet loan obligations may result in bankruptcy and/or a declining market value. - B. The Registrant's method of analysis does not present any significant or unusual risks.
+During periods of financial stress, the inability to meet loan obligations may result in bankruptcy and/or a declining market value. - Cash and Money Market Fund Risk: Funds held in a cash or money market fund generate little income and thus, after the management fee, clients may take a loss on those funds.
+Ibex Wealth generally uses cash and money market accounts strategically to protect assets when markets are volatile, to hold assets waiting to be allocated to other investments, or to maintain a small amount of cash to pay custodian, transaction, and advisory fees without having to sell investments.